 - There are player fees associated with each sport that aid in the operation of the athletic program.
-These fees help cover the cost of coaching salaries, field rental, referees, uniforms, equipment, transportation, etc.
+These fees help cover the cost of coaching salaries, field rental, referees, uniforms, equipment, transportation, etc...

-- During a season (fall, winter, or spring) a family is only required to pay a maximum of two athletic fees if they have more than two children playing the same season.
+- > During a season (fall, winter, or spring) a family is only required to pay a maximum of two athletic fees if they have more than two children playing the same season.
 They must pay the higher of the athletic fees if they are different.

 - An individual student only pays a maximum of two fees during a school year.
 If a person plays fall, winter, and spring sports they only pay for two teams.
 They must pay the higher of the athletic fees if they are different.

-- A student cannot play on a team if they have an athletic fee from a previous season unpaid.
+- > A student cannot play on a team if they have an athletic fee from a previous season unpaid.

-- The fees are as follows:
+- ➤ The fees are as follows:

 - Varsity Sports \$125

 - JV Sports \$125

 - MS Sports \$100

 - Cross Country \$75

-Fundraising
+13. Fundraising

-- Fundraising opportunities will be offered throughout the year to help offset the cost of being an athlete at Salem - Typical fundraisers that are offered are 5K sponsorships and advertising opportunities for local businesses.
+- > Fundraising opportunities will be offered throughout the year to help offset the cost of being an athlete at Salem. - > Typical fundraisers that are offered are 5K sponsorships and advertising opportunities for local businesses.

-Awards
+14. Awards

-- An awards banquet will be held at the end of the school year. - Team members, coaches, and/or the Athletic Director select the recipients of each award. - Each team will present up to four awards of significance.
-The titles of these awards are chosen by the coach. - Each member of the team will receive a certificate of participation. - NCISAA awards are also presented at this time. - Parents and guests are invited to attend each of these banquets. - Banquet tickets are required to attend the awards ceremony. - One male and one female will receive the Male & Female Athlete of the Year.
-To receive this award, a student must have played multiple sports and won the MVP for at least one of them.
-This award is voted on by the coaching staff and Athletic Director.
+- An awards banquet will be held at the end of the school year. - > Team members, coaches, and/or the athletic director select the recipients of each award. - Each team will present up to four awards of significance.
+The titles of these awards are chosen by the coach. - Each member of the team will receive a certificate of participation. - NCISAA awards are also presented at this time. - Parents and guest are invited to attend each of these banquets. - Banquet tickets are required to attend the awards ceremony. - ➤ One male and one female will receive the Male & Female Athlete of the Year.
+A student must play multiple sports and have won the MVP of at least one of them and is voted on by the coaching staff and athletic director.
 NCISAA awards may also be used to determine these awards.